20170213/RISB_Impurity_Solver/README.md

 One should first prepare files, default to be 'one_body.inp', 'two_body.inp', 'R.inp', 'lambda.inp', 'Delta.inp' for the solver, otherwise it would not work properly.
 The instructions to format these files can be found in this document.

+Note that the impurity formalism can be found in reference [1] at Appendix D. It can be "enhanced" into the RISB-impurity formalism using Section V.B of the supplementary material of reference [2].

 usage: solver.py [-h] --mu MU --norb NORB [--eta ETA] [--T T] [--xtol XTOL]
                  [--eps EPS] [--neig NEIG] [--obody OBODY] [--tbody TBODY] [--Gout GOUT] [--Rout ROUT] [--lout LOUT] [--Delta DELTA]